 The idyllic surrounding of Jatileswar Mahadev mandir evokes a distinct charm about the place.
 The ambiance allowing visitors to indulge in complete solitude & participate in spiritual practices.

-It is rightly said considering the numbers of ancient temples and monuments from the bygone era present in the country, these historic buildings are certainly responsible as a testifier as well as for scripting down the history and the rich culture of the respective place.
-Jatileswar Mahadev Temple undoubtedly is a one-stop shrine for those seeking a divine touch.
+Considering the numbers of ancient temples and monuments from the bygone era present in the country, these historic buildings certainly testify and script down the history and the rich culture of the respective place.
+The Temple undoubtedly is a one-stop shrine for those seeking a divine touch.

 Why visit Jatileswar Mahadev Temple?